May 25, 2023

 In the never-ending process of analyzing the GDP data, there is yet another series called “final sales to domestic purchasers” which measures how much U.S. residents are actually spending.
 It starts with final sales, but then subtracts exports (which represents how much foreigners are buying from the U.S.) and adds imports (which represents how much U.S. residents are spending on imports).
 The end result is a measure of sales by domestic purchasers.

-Final sales to domestic purchasers which excludes both the change in inventories and trade rose 3.3% in the first quarter after having risen 0.6% in the fourth quarter after having climbed 1.5% in the third quarter.
-Given that final sales rose 3.4% in the first quarter while final sales to domestic purchasers rose 3.3%, then trade added 0.1% to GDP growth in the first quarter.as the deficit for net exports widened by $5 billion to $1,243.5 billion with exports rising 5.2% while imports climbed by 4.0%
+Final sales to domestic purchasers which excludes both the change in inventories and trade rose 3.6% in the fourth quarter after climbing 3.5% in the third quarter..
+With a 3.9% increase in final sales and a 3.6% increase in final sales to domestic purchasers, the trade component added 0.3% to GDP growth in the fourth quarter as exports rose 5.1% and imports rose 2.2%.

 Stephen Slifer